- Advertisement -

 They examined the development of microscopic organisms by first giving them just a constrained supply of supplements and afterward giving them sufficient sums – and the other way around.
 In light of the adjustment procedure, there was a postponement in the rate of bacterial development following the progressions.

 To better understand the adaptation process, scientists developed a model that utilizes only qualitative information about the biochemical details of the regulation mechanism in a top-down approach.
-It takes stock of material flows in the cell and allows equations representing the material transport to be established.
-Looking at the materials balance, the scientists succeeded in compiling the various regulatory mechanisms into one global differential equation.
+It takes stock of material flows in the cell and establishes equations representing the material transport.
+Looking at the materials balance, the scientists compiled the various regulatory mechanisms into one global differential equation.

-Ulrich Gerland, summarizing the results of the study said, “Our steady-state model of the regulation mechanism correctly describes the temporal development of adaptation to changing nutrients, as well as increases, reductions and changes in the available nutrients, quantitatively and without adjustable parameters.”
+In summarizing the study, Ulrich Gerland said, “Our steady-state model of the regulation mechanism correctly describes the temporal development of adaptation to changing nutrients, as well as increases, reductions, and changes in the available nutrients, quantitatively and without adjustable parameters.”

-“Apparently, the kinetics of growth adaptation does not depend on microscopic details of the individual biochemical reactions, but rather adhere to a global strategy for the redistribution of resources for protein synthesis.
-It is thus conceivable that our theoretical model might be applicable to an array of similar kinetic processes.”
+“The kinetics of growth adaptation does not depend on microscopic details of the individual biochemical reactions but rather adhere to a global strategy for redistributing resources for protein synthesis.
+It is thus conceivable that our theoretical model might apply to an array of similar kinetic processes.”